Spicy Aioli Recipe

 Spicy aioli recipes should include good quality mayonnaise along with garlic, lime juice, and hot sauce or Sriracha.
 Mince the garlic, or roast it for a deeper flavor, then whisk everything together until it’s smooth.

-Spicy Aioli
+Easy Spicy Aioli Recipe

 As the name suggests, spicy aioli should be hot.
-I like to use Sriracha because it’s got a great flavor profile, but you could also use:
+I like to use Sriracha because it’s got a great flavor profile, but you could use:

 • Chipotle peppers